cyplo/talks/crypto_basics/notes.md

 * there is an upgrade to existing plaintext connections: STARTTLS, maintain tcp connection *

+# how to test implementations
+* decouple network security from app security - insecure, duh !

 # notes on implementation
 implementing - use libraries and understood designs because it's hard any other way
 * don't use generic string comparison functions - timing attacks
 * don't implement your own crypto

-# quickly on attacks
+# quick review of attacks on attacks
-* "properly implemented strong crypto still works"
+# quiz: who said that: "properly implemented strong crypto still works"
 * most of attacks - side channel ones

 takeaways: